Covera Covera

 Case 1 Age 68 • Saved $57/mo

-Patricia moved from Phoenix and was surprised that Prescott rates were lower despite mountain roads.
-But she was initially rated at Prescott Valley risk (slightly higher) rather than quieter Prescott proper.
+Patricia was initially rated at Prescott Valley risk rather than quieter Prescott proper.
 Correcting this saved $57/month.

 Case 2 Age 74 • Saved $44/mo